 How to get to Hallerbos Belgium?

-We traveled by car, and parked our car at one of the many free car parks around the Hallerbos Belgium.
-From there, it was only a minute to the bluebell forest and we easily found the bluebell walking route to find the best views of Hallerbos.
+From there, it was only a minute-walk to the bluebell forest and we easily found the bluebell walking route to find the best views of Hallerbos.

-How to be a Sustainable traveller and not be an *******
+How to be a Sustainable traveler and not be an *******

 Excuse the language but I think those photographers were absolute assholes.
 Being dumb and selfish is one thing, but being called out about it and then ignore it and even pick a fight, then you’re just an asshole in my book.